 I’ve just moved to San Francisco.
 It seems that every coder I know is moving back to San Francisco these days.
 There’s a good reason for it.
-Startup investment in certain neighborhoods has gone up as high as 300% since 2009.
+Thanks to people who want to figure out how to invest 10000 dollars – startup investment in certain neighborhoods has gone up as high as 300% since 2009.

 Founded in 2015 by former Tesla interim CEO Michael Marks, Katerra raised a total of $865mn.
 The funding was secured exclusively from SoftBank Coreâ€™s Vision Fund.
 The company is based in Menlo Park and specializes in offsite design and construction solutions that are disrupting the US residential construction market.
 To fuse architecture and design prefabrication techniques into a linear, end-to-end design-build process through offsite â€˜constructuringâ€™ of cross-laminated timber, windows, walls and other components scored by its own end-to-end supply chain.